RobQuincey/devtools-location-override/README.md

 ### Testing

 1. Load the extension in developer mode
-2. Open any website that uses geolocation
+2. Open any website that uses geolocation, or use the included `test-page.html` file
 3. Test with both `getCurrentPosition()` and `watchPosition()`
-4. Verify override persistence across page reloads

 ### Browser Compatibility